darshan09200/react-native-global-exception-handler/README.md

   (error, isFatal) => {
     // Your error handler
   },
-  true // Allow in dev mode (shows instead of RedBox) );
+  true // allowedInDevMode: true = enable in dev (shows instead of RedBox) );
 ```